Advertisement

 Serving: 1servingCalories: 242kcalCarbohydrates: 15gProtein: 2gFat: 19gSaturated Fat: 5gSodium: 666mgPotassium: 325mgFiber: 2gSugar: 1gVitamin C: 16mgCalcium: 9mgIron: 1mg

-Keyword Avocado kimchi toast, kimchi mayo, smashed potatoes, vegan kimchi toast
+Keyword kimchi mayo, smashed potatoes

 information